axisofstevil/axisofstevil.com/_posts/2005-08-05-stephen-hawking.md

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/stephenhawking1.jpg "Stephenhawking1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/stephenhawking2.jpg "Stephenhawking2"[id_3]: https://d3e878vmunx8cm.cloudfront.net/assets/stephenhawkingmural.jpg "Stephenhawkingbar"

-In an ongoing effort to endorse the sugject of physics and other universe related things, The Axis of Stevil would like to extend a helping hand to you,
+In an ongoing effort to endorse the sugject of physics and other universe related things, The Axis of Stevil would like to extend a helping hand to you, **Stephen Hawking**!

-## STEPHEN HAWKING ##

 ![Stephenhawking1][id_1]